LOLER - An Overview

 For example, if the hook of an engine hoist can be moved to different positions, the SWL should be shown for each position.

-In some cases, the information should be kept with the lifting machinery.
+The information should be kept with the lifting machinery.

 For example, the rated capacity indicator fitted to a crane shows the operator the SWL for any of the crane's permitted various lifting operations and configurations.